smellsblue/ejax/README.markdown

 # Installation

 To install, you just need to run ant.

+The libraries you need:

+* ant
-Though, to run ant, you will need ant (obviously), the JDK with development headers (jni.h) and recent enough to include Rhino (JDK 6 will work), curses with development headers, and gcc.
+* JDK with development headers (jni.h) and Rhino (OpenJDK 6 should work)
+* curses with development headers
+* gcc

 # Running